 But when the word is everywhere, it can get confusing what people actually mean by it.
 In this blog post, we'll answer the question "what is omnichannel?" once and for all, and also explain the difference between omnichannel, multichannel, and single-channel commerce.

-Find out what omnichannel means for your business today — and in the future.
+Find out what an omnichannel customer experience means for your business today — and in the future.

-Omnichannel retail (or omnichannel commerce) is a multichannel approach to sales that focus on providing seamless customer experiences across multiple channels.
-The goal is to create a consistent experience at every touchpoint whether the customer is shopping online from a mobile device, a laptop or in a brick-and-mortar store.
+Omnichannel commerce is a multichannel approach to sales that is focused on providing seamless customer experiences across multiple channels.
+The goal is to create a consistent experience at every touchpoint whether the customer is shopping online from a mobile device, on a laptop, or in a brick-and-mortar store.

-According to Harvard Business Review, 73 percent of all customers use multiple channels during their purchase journey.
+According to Harvard Business Review, 73% of all customers use multiple channels during their purchase journey.

 The State of Commerce Experience 2021 shows that almost half (44%) of B2C buyers and 58% of B2B buyers say they always or often research a product online before going to a physical store.
 Even when in-store, they will still go online to continue their research.

-These e-commerce trends show that only when customers have gathered as much information as possible from a variety of sources to support their purchase decision, will they decide to buy from a retailer.
+These e-commerce trends show that only when customers have gathered as much information as possible from a variety of sources to support their purchase decision will they decide to buy from a retailer.

 What Is The Difference Between Omnichannel and Multichannel?